 You can have a good walk without leaving the common or you can cross the river onto the Thames towpath or explore the 35 ha of the neighbouring Burgess Field.

-There are static picnic benches and bbqs near the Godstow Rd entrance.
+There are static picnic benches and BBQs near the Godstow Road entrance.
 Picnics are welcome elsewhere, but please be careful of the cattle and horses.

 Port Meadow provides opportunities to enjoy coarse fishing providing you have the appropriate rod licence and permits.